InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/skadnetwork.md

 #### IABTL responsibilities are to:
 1. Organize SKAdNetwork IDs as well as define an automated self-serve registration process
     - Not validate any input data
-2. Perform releases in batches at “x” cadence to ensure as many partners publishers have the most up-to-date lists
+2. Perform releases in batches at “x" cadence to ensure as many partners publishers have the most up-to-date lists
     - List should be in both JSON and XML formats to allow publishers to build to the IABTL list as well as other lists
 3. Assign a permanent ID for each registered `SKAdNetwork ID`
     - Each registrant may have more than one `SKAdNetwork ID`.
 In this scenario, each `SKAdNetwork ID` will be assigned its own unique IABTL ID